kensanata/just-halberds/Myrkheim.md

 From here, tunnels lead to [The Garden of Peace](#A), [The Many-legged Shaft](#I) and [The Great Market](#C).

+Ardanānu has opinions.

+> The garden is not garden at all but old junk collected by dying
+> society.
+The salamanders are dead but they don’t know it.

+> The spider cover an interesting hole.
+When we were buried here, this
+> underground world was very different.
+Oh so very different.
+It’s
+> hard for me to put it into words.
+You’ll have to see for yourselves.

+> The market is a goblin world.
+Just like this rift here goes up and
+> we don’t know where it goes, the goblin market is built atop a rift
+> and we don’t know where it goes.
+It goes deep.

 The Great Market {#C}
 ----------------